jenkinsci/environment-dashboard-plugin/README.md

 * Pre-production
 * Production

-You have Jenkins jobs for deploying build packages to your environments.
+You have Jenkins jobs for deploying build packages to your environments.I have made a change here.

 You find it hard to track which version of each application is currently deployed to.